panther-labs/panther/docs/gitbook/operations/inventory.md

 ## panther-resources-api

 The `panther-resources-api` API Gateway calls the `panther-resources-api` lambda.
-The `panther-resources-api` lambda implements the resources API for the UI.
+The `panther-resources-api` lambda implements the resources API.

 ## panther-resources-queue

 This sqs q has events from recently changed infrastructure.
 The lambda `panther-resource-processor` consumes these events to generate alerts.

+Failure Impact

+- Failure of this sqs q will impact the delivery of alerts for recently changed infrastucture.
+- Failed events will go into the `panther-resources-queue-dlq`.
+When the system has recovered they should be re-queued to the `panther-resources-queue` using the Panther tool `requeue`.

 ## panther-resources-queue-dlq

 The dead letter queue for the `panther-resources-queue`.
+Items are in this queue due to a failure of the `panther-resource-processor` lambda.
+When the system has recovered they should be re-queued to the `panther-resources-queue` using the Panther tool `requeue`.

 ## panther-rules-engine